subvertnormality/mosaic/README.md

 This space displays 16 steps at a glance.
 Active trigs appear as soft-glowing vertical bars while the  root note lies in a subtle horizontal line.
 The notes you've actively chosen glow brightly.
 To pick a note for any of the 16 steps, just press.
 The gentle flicker on the top row indicates the currently chosen pattern.
 If you wish to explore a different pattern, press and hold on this top row.

 Remember, each note you select links back to the root of the scale you're working within.
 The scale is applied to the channel, not the pattern.
 You must start to think about your patterns as being disconnected from each channel.
-This is why we say _Patterning_ is an intentioned generative sequencer.
+This is why we say _Mosaic_ is an intentioned generative sequencer.
 Expect happy accidents.
 The channel grid viewer on the norns screen can help you here.

 ![Note select](/designs/Images/note_editor_note_selector.png)